Scenic Waterfalls Drive, Columbia River Gorge, Oregon, USA

 Bridal Veil Falls, Columbia River Gorge, Oregon

 It takes a little effort to see Bridal Veil Falls – but, trust us, it’s worth it!
-To get to the falls, visitors take the path to the right of the informational sign.
+From the parking lot, take the path to the right of the informational sign.

-The hike down to the falls is a descending 0.3-mile forest trail.
-After crossing a bridge, it’s a short walk to the viewpoint.
-Visitors can also scramble down to Bridal Veil Creek, but the best waterfall views are from the elevated viewing area.
+The hike down is a descending 0.3-mile forest trail.
+After crossing the bridge, it’s a short walk to the viewpoint.
+You can also scramble down to Bridal Veil Creek, but the best waterfall views are from the elevated area.

-From the Bridal Veil parking lot, a second half-mile looping trail veers to the left toward the river.
-The easy, flat trail offers stunning views over the river gorge and features informational plaques about the area.
+From the Bridal Veil parking lot, a half-mile loop veers to the left toward the river.
+The easy, flat trail offers views over the gorge and features informational plaques about the area.

 Bridal Veil Waterfall Amenities

 The parking lot at Bridal Veil Falls is on the north side of the Historic Columbia River Hwy.
-While there are no picnic tables, there is a large, grassy lawn where visitors can spread out a blanket.
+While there are no picnic tables, there is a large lawn where you could spread out a blanket.

-Across the highway is the historic Bridal Veil Lodge Bed and Breakfast – which dates to the year 1926.
+Across the highway is the historic Bridal Veil Lodge Bed and Breakfast – which dates to 1926.
 There are also flush toilets at the trailhead.

 #3 Wahkeena Waterfall